Echinacea

 Why is Echinacea bad for you?

 Echinacea can cause minor side effects.
 These can include an upset stomach, nausea, and dizziness.
 Serious side effects include allergic reactions such as rash, swelling, and difficulty breathing.
-It can also worsen asthma symptoms.
+It can also worsen asthma concerns.

 Is Echinacea safe long term?

 For most people, short-term oral (by mouth) use of echinacea is probably safe; the safety of long-term use is uncertain.
-The most common side effects of echinacea are digestive tract symptoms, such as nausea or stomach pain.
+The most common side effects of echinacea are digestive tract concerns, such as nausea or stomach pain.
 Some people have allergic reactions to echinacea, which may be severe.

 Does Echinacea make you poop?

 Dec.
 20, 2006 - The popular herb echinacea has a side effect: It changes the balance of gut bacteria, a small study shows.
-One of the bacteria that seem to increase, bacteroides, has been linked in other studies to diarrhea, inflammatory bowel disease, and coloncancer, researchers report.
+One of the bacteria that seem to increase, bacteroides, has been linked in other studies to diarrhea, inflammatory bowel condition, and coloncancer, researchers report.

 Is Echinacea worth taking?

-Recent research suggests that some echinacea supplements may shorten the duration of a cold by about half a day and may slightly reduce symptom severity.
+Recent research suggests that some echinacea supplements may shorten the duration of a cold by about half a day and may slightly reduce concerns severity.
 But these results were too minor to be deemed significant.
 In the past, some studies have found echinacea to be helpful while other studies have found no benefit.

-Is Echinacea an antiviral?
+Is Echinacea an plant compounds?

 Is Echinacea bad for your kidneys?